2016 Cincinnati Bengals season: Regular season

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at New York Jets

 In a hard fought affair, Andy Dalton threw for 366 yards and a touchdown, but was sacked a career-high seven times.
 A. J. Green finished the game with 12 receptions for 180 yards plus a touchdown.
 The Bengals trailed by one with just over three minutes left in the game, but Dalton completed all four of his passes for 33 yards to set up Mike Nugent's go-ahead field goal with 54 seconds remaining.
 Three plays into the ensuing Jets' drive, Bengals' defensive back Josh Shaw recorded his first interception, picking off Ryan Fitzpatrick on a 3rd and 10 to seal a third straight season-opening victory for Cincinnati as they started 1–0.

-They also snapped a 9-game road losing streak to the Jets.
+The Bengals snapped their nine-game road losing streak against the Jets, winning on the road in New York for the first time since the 1981 season.

 Week 2: at Pittsburgh Steelers

 On a rain-soaked Heinz Field, the Bengals' offense struggled to get much going against the Steelers.
 All three of the Bengals' red zone trips resulted in Mike Nugent field goals, while Pittsburgh quarterback Ben Roethlisberger threw three touchdowns.
 With just under seven minutes left in the game, Roethlisberger tossed a four-yard touchdown to running back DeAngelo Williams that gave Pittsburgh a 24–9 lead.
 The Bengals responded, however, as Andy Dalton drove Cincinnati to a quick score, finding Giovani Bernard on a 25-yard touchdown to make it 24–16.
 Trying to tie the game, Cincinnati drove to the Steelers' 39-yard line with two minutes left in the game, but rookie receiver Tyler Boyd's fumble sealed a Bengals loss.
 It appeared Boyd 's knee was down before he lost control of the ball on a hit by James Harrison, but upon review, the call stood and the Bengals dropped to 1–1.
 Dalton threw for 366 yards for the second straight week, giving him the NFL lead in passing yards (732) through two weeks.